+0609F.6-01 PURPOSE

+This attachment provides guidance for identifying various types of targets and for establishing damage and ignition thresholds for each of these target types.
+The damage and ignition criteria are used in the ignition source screening process (Step 2.3 of the Fire Protection Significance Determination Process (SDP), IMC 0609 Appendix F), determination of severity factors (SFs) (Step 2.6 of the Fire Protection SDP), and calculation of damage and ignition times (Step 2.7 of the Fire Protection SDP).

+0609F.6-02 IGNITION AND DAMAGE CRITERIA FOR ELECTRICAL CABLES

 The identification of nearest ignition and damage targets will most often involve the identification of cables as both ignition and damage targets.
 Often the same cable will represent both targets.
-For thermoplastic (TP) and thermoset (TS) cables, the ignition and damage criteria will be assumed to be the same. eat flux and temperature criteria for damage and/or ignition are identified below:
+For thermoplastic (TP) and thermoset (TS) cables, the ignition and damage criteria will be assumed to be the same.
+The heat flux and temperature criteria for damage and/or ignition of electrical cables are identified below: